-A variety of gas phase and liquid geothermometers are used in geothermal exploration and development to estimate temperatures in reservoirs (Fournier, 1977; Giggenbach, 1980; Henley et al., 1984; Arnórsson and Gunnlaugsson, 1985; Giggenbach, 1988; Chiodini and Marini, 1998).
-Liquid geothermometers rely on the abundances of chemical species dissolved in thermal spring waters and bore waters.
-It follows that liquid geothermometers can only be applied where deeply sourced thermal waters flow into bore holes or can be collected from surface spring discharges.
+In geothermal exploration a variety of gas phase and liquid geothermometers are used to estimate reservoir temperatures (Fournier, 1977; Giggenbach, 1980; Henley et al., 1984; Arnórsson and Gunnlaugsson, 1985; Giggenbach, 1988; Chiodini and Marini, 1998).
+Liquid geothermometers utilize the abundances of chemical species dissolved in thermal spring waters and can only be used where deeply sourced waters flow into bore holes or can be collected from surface spring discharges.
 In addition, deep waters must have ascended quickly from the reservoir in order to avoid re-equilibration.
-Similarly, gas geothermometers rely upon the presence of accessible fumaroles; steam vents supplying a high pressure vapour discharge.
+Similarly, gas geothermometers rely upon the presence of accessible fumaroles; steam vents supplying a high-pressure vapour discharge.

-Geothermal hot springs are often of the acid-sulphate type; near surface meteoric waters that have been heated by steam.
-These steamheated waters are not useful for geothermometry as they contain little of the original chemical information.
-Even where spring waters are deeply sourced, they may have been diluted, or have undergone geochemical re-equilibration as they flowed to the surface.
-Such waters may only be utilised where there are enough samples to allow development of mixing models, so that parent waters may be derived (Fournier, 1977; Arnórsson, 1985).
+Hot springs are often acidic; near surface meteoric waters heated by steam.
+Acid springs are not useful for geothermometry as they contain little original chemical data.
+Even where springs are deeply sourced, they may be diluted, or have re-equilibrated as they flowed to the surface.
+Such waters can only be utilised where enough samples can be gathered to allow development of mixing models, so parent waters may be established (Fournier, 1977; Arnórsson, 1985).

-Similar limitations exist for gas geothermometry.
-Fumarole discharges will only provide reliable analysis when they are hot and vigorous (Arnórsson et al., 2006).
-Samples from weak fumaroles are prone to contamination.
-This is a consequence of the sampling methodology (evacuated flask); air may be drawn into the flask during sampling by the vacuum.
-Even where it is possible to avoid air contamination, fumaroles may be subject to water vapour condensation, causing an unknown enrichment of non-condensable gases in the flask.
-The condensation effect can be regarded as a sample size problem, which is analogous to the dilution problem in spring water geothermometry (see above); both problems might be overcome where numerous samples are available for collection, as this would allow construction of mixing/condensation models.
+Similarly, fumarole discharges will only provide reliable data when they are hot and vigorous (Arnórsson et al., 2006).
+Samples from weak fumaroles are likely to be contaminated.
+This results from the evacuated flask sampling methodology; air may contaminate the flask during sampling.
+Even where air contamination is avoided, water vapour condensation may occur within fumaroles, causing some unknown enrichment of non-condensable gases.
+This effect is a sample size problem, analogous to the dilution problem in spring waters described above; both problems might be solved where numerous samples are available, as this would allow mixing/condensation models.

-The scarcity of suitable springs and fumaroles contrasts with areas of steam heated ground, which are often much more common.
-This report presents a new method that permits an unlimited number of gas (CO2) concentration estimates on steam heated ground.
-The method gives large datasets that are interpreted by pre-existing CO2 geothermometers (Giggenbach, 1984; Arnórsson and Gunnlaugsson, 1985).
-The pre-existing geothermometers operate on the principle that the CO2 concentration in high temperature liquid reservoirs are a function of mineral-water equilibrium (temperature dependent): Plagioclase + CO2 = Clay + Calcite (Giggenbach, 1981).
-This report includes data from eight geothermal fields: one in Iceland (Reykjanes), one in Argentina (Copahue), and six in the Taupō Volcanic Zone (TVZ), New Zealand.
-The concentration of CO2 in the basalt-hosted reservoir fluids of Iceland (above $230^{\circ}$ C) is set by the reaction: Prehnite + CO2 = Epidote + Calcite (Arnórsson et al., 1998; Stefánsson and Arnórsson, 2002).
-In Argentina, the Copahue volcano produces a mixture of pyroclastics and lava flows of basaltic-andesitic composition (Agusto et al., 2013), so a similar set of reactions are expected to control the CO2 concentration.
-The most common primary form of plagioclase in the TVZ is andesine (Browne and Ellis, 1970; Steiner, 1977), with a range of clay minerals, from smectite, through mixed-layer clays to chlorite and illite (Harvey and Browne, 1991).
+Suitable springs and fumaroles may be scarce, but areas of steam heated ground are more common.
+Here we describe a new method for collecting many CO2 concentration estimates on areas of steam heated ground.
+The output from the method is a large dataset of CO2 concentrations that can be used by pre-existing CO2 geothermometers (Giggenbach, 1984; Arnórsson and Gunnlaugsson, 1985).
+Pre-existing geothermometers operate on the principle that the CO2 concentration in high-T reservoirs are a function of mineral-water equilibrium, which is temperature dependent: Plagioclase + CO2 = Clay + Calcite (Giggenbach, 1981).
+Here we include data from geothermal fields in Iceland (Reykjanes), Argentina (Copahue), and six in the Taupō Volcanic Zone (TVZ), New Zealand.
+The CO2 concentration in the basalt-hosted reservoir fluids of Iceland (above 230°C) is set by the reaction: Prehnite + CO2 = Epidote + Calcite (Arnórsson et al., 1998; Stefánsson and Arnórsson, 2002).
+Copahue volcano produces a mixture of basaltic-andesitic lava flows and pyroclastics (Agusto et al., 2013), so CO2-controlling reactions are expected to be similar.
+The most common primary plagioclase in the TVZ is andesine (Browne and Ellis, 1970; Steiner, 1977), with a range of clay minerals, from smectite, through mixed-layer clays to chlorite and illite (Harvey and Browne, 1991).

-The empirical CO2 geothermometer of Arnórsson and Gunnlaugsson (1985) was developed to determine the temperature of deep reservoir fluids from fumarole CO2 concentrations.
-The method assumes adiabatic boiling of fluid from the deep temperature to local atmospheric pressure.
-By assuming adiabatic boiling, the original ratio of CO2/water ratio in the deep fluids can be inferred from the CO2/steam ratio measured in fumarole steam samples; deep reservoir fluids of a specific temperature boil to local atmospheric pressure with a known mass fraction of steam, giving a predictable CO2/steam ratio to the fumarole vapour sample (Arnórsson and Gunnlaugsson, 1985).
+The CO2 geothermometer of Arnórsson and Gunnlaugsson (1985) was intended to estimate the temperature of deep reservoir fluids from CO2 concentrations in fumaroles.
+The method assumes adiabatic boiling of water from the depth to local atmospheric pressure.
+This assumption allows the original ratio of CO2/water in the deep reservoir to be inferred from CO2/steam measured in surface steam samples; deep reservoir fluids of a specific temperature boil to local atmospheric pressure with a known steam mass-fraction, giving characteristic CO2/steam ratio to the fumarole vapour sample (Arnórsson and Gunnlaugsson, 1985).